 Students may be accountable to external authorities and the University for acts that constitute violations of federal, state, or local laws and this code.
-At the discretion of the Dean of Students or the Chief Student Conduct Officer, disciplinary proceedings will continue normally regardless of pending administrative, civil, or criminal proceedings arising from the same or other events.
+At the discretion of the University, disciplinary proceedings will continue normally regardless of pending administrative, civil, or criminal proceedings arising from the same or other events.
 The outcomes of disciplinary proceedings will not be subject to challenge on the ground that criminal charges involving the same incident have been dismissed, reduced, or are pending.